Pediatric Vaccines Market Size Worth USD 536.19 Million by 2029 at 4.3% CAGR

 - Merck and Sanofi’s First and Only Six-in-One Pediatric Combination Vaccine Now Available in the United States

-- Novavax, Inc. NVAX, a late-stage biotechnology company developing next-generation vaccines for serious infectious diseases, and Catalent Biologics' Paragon Gene Therapy unit, the leading viral vector development and manufacturing partner for gene therapies, today announced the closing of their previously announced arrangement.
+- Novavax, Inc. (NASDAQ: NVAX), a late-stage biotechnology company developing next-generation vaccines for serious infectious diseases, and Catalent Biologics’ Paragon Gene Therapy unit, the leading viral vector development and manufacturing partner for gene therapies, today announced the closing of their previously announced arrangement.

 |Report Attribute